Wildland Firefighter

 Laura Martin

 I'm Laura Martin, and I'm a therapist and a Zen practitioner and teacher with the Zen Community of Oregon.
-I live in Portland, Oregon with my husband Patrick, and our Golden Retriever Louis.
+I live at Great Vow Zen Monastery with my husband Patrick, and our Golden Retriever Louis.
 Most of my social work career has been in high-volume-and-intensity community mental health, and I learned about practicing and teaching mindfulness in this setting as well as teaching MBSR (Mindfulness-Based Stress Reduction).
 I've done crisis mental health work and in the past several years have been working with healthcare providers struggling with burnout.
 I am also noticing a sense of wonder and excitement for this process.
 I have much to learn about your world, and am so grateful for the opportunity.
 Thank you.

 Your Team Leads (more TBA)